gceboh/Style2Paints_V3_Turbo/README.md

 After applying this patch, users (especially with an old/low-end CPU) will get a significant performance boost.
 On my machine, it makes Style2Paints V3 **2X faster**.
 In other words, colorization time is shortened to **50%** of the original.

-It is intended for machine learning researchers/programmers, rather than artists.
+**It is intended for machine learning researchers/programmers, rather than artists**.
 It pays more attention on performance than art quality.

 Related issue: [[Performance Tuning] Workarounds for Intel HD Graphics/AMD GPU Users](https://github.com/lllyasviel/style2paints/issues/146).